Skip to Content

 The Custom Liquid section

 If you need to embed an arbitrary HTML / Liquid snippet on a page — custom analytics, a third-party widget, an editorial paragraph that doesn’t fit any other section — use the Custom Liquid section.
-See Custom Liquid for examples.
+See Custom Liquid for examples, backup guidance, and support-scope notes.

 App blocks